ghiliweld/ghiliweld.github.io/posts/learn_subtract.md

 ### Bitcoin

 When I was at McGill, I took a reading course where I covered game theory in blockchain networks.
-One of the lectures I gave on [bitcoin](https://www.notion.so/ghili/Bitcoin-3bd628ae48f34190b06fe34160227f08) helped me really grok why bitcoin is designed the way it is.
+One of the lectures I gave on [bitcoin](https://www.notion.so/ghili/Bitcoin-3bd628ae48f34190b06fe34160227f08) helped me grok why bitcoin is designed the way it is.
 Namely, I understood how double spending was prevented not only by Proof of Work but also by linking the blocks together.
 That way, blocks can't be built retroactively and replaced in a newer longest chain.
 The proof of work in a block must attest to the entire chain before it.

 ### Commitment from Interleaved Codes